kibuchijw/alx-higher_level_programming/0x03-python-data_structures/README.md

 ### Secure access to an element in a list

 * Function that retrieves an element from a list like in C

+### Print a list of integers... in reverse!

+* Function that prints all integers of a list, in reverse order